How Much Is Walmart Worth and Should You Invest in It?

 Walmart is a rare company that is both able to increase profits with its reinvestment strategy while, at the same time, giving back to shareholders.
 The company, for instance, plowed more than $10.7 billion into capital expenditures in 2020, while also handing out more than $6 billion to shareholders in the form of dividends.

 There’s no reason to assume that Walmart’s high performance will deteriorate anytime soon.
 The company has been increasing its annual dividend every year since 1974 (when it first started paying one).
-At the end of 2023, it was offering more than 1.38%, which is reasonable for a dividend stock, particularly given the brand’s rapid share price appreciation.
+At the end of 2024, it was offering $0.83 per share, which marked the largest increase in ten years.

 3. It has stability and a trusted brand name